GMP Degree / Mechanical and Manufacturing Engineering

 Learning and Assessment Situations (LAS):

-• SAE: Independently deliver a functional and optimized solution that meets industrial requirements throughout the entire lifecycle
+- SAE: Independently provide a functional and optimized solution that meets industrial demand throughout the entire lifecycle

-• SAE: Analyzing Innovation and Enhancing It Technically
+- SAE: Analyzing Innovation and Improving It Technically

 Resources (materials)